-Capital of the United States, Washington DC is home to American politics, history (quite a crazy one at that!), monuments, shopping and the world-renowned Smithsonian museums.
+Capital of the United States, Washington DC is home to American politics, history, monuments, shopping and the world-renowned Smithsonian museums.
 If you’re looking for a vibrant city that’s beautiful, diverse and clean, look no further.

 9am – 12pm.
 National Mall (East)

 Sorry but this isn’t a mall for shopping.
 The National Mall is actually a large park in Downtown DC that’s home to all the famous Smithsonian Museums, tons of gardens, National Memorials, Monuments and the Capital.
 Spanning 146 acres from the Lincoln Memorial in the west to the Capitol Building in the east, there’s so much to see and experience at the National Mall!

 All 14 museums, 10 gardens, and over 20 monuments and memorials are all free!
 If you love being outside, exploring museums and American History, this will be one of the most fun (and free) places to visit!